 - Lower the armrest now, and seat the child in the airplane car seat.
 Slide the harness straps over your child’s shoulder.
 Insert the buckle tongues to make them engaged.
 Now, it comes the turn of the chest clip.
 Position the chest pit at the armpit level.
 Make adjustments as needed.

 Installing a rear-facing child restraint system:

-In the case of rear-facing child restraint systems, most of the parents find it almost impossible to secure the base that comes with their travel car seats.
+How to install the rear-facing car seat on an airplane?
+In the case of rear-facing child restraint systems, most parents find it almost impossible to secure the base that comes with their traveling carseats.
 Even if they try to secure such a seat without the base, a seat belt extender can be a help.